-Windshape was conceived as an inhabitable outdoor environment, consisting of two eight metre high pavilions that dynamically changed with the Provençale wind.
-A structural vine-like network of white plastic pipes, joined together and stretched apart by aluminum collars, emerged from the limestone walls and terraces of Lacoste’s hillside.
-Fifty kilometers of white polypropylene string, threaded through the structural lattice, were woven to create swaying enclosures.
-The string was woven into dense regions and surfaces and pinched to define doorways, windows and spaces for seating.
+Windshape was conceived as two eight-meter-high pavilions that dynamically changed with the Provençale wind.
+A vine-like structural network of white plastic pipes, joined together and stretched apart by aluminum collars, emerged from the limestone walls and terraces of Lacoste’s hillside.
+Fifty kilometers of white polypropylene string was threaded through the lattice to create swaying enclosures.
+The string was woven into dense regions and surfaces and pinched to define doorways, windows, and spaces for seating.

-By varying the degree of tension in the string, Windshape responded to the wind in several ways, from rhythmic oscillations to fast ripples across its surfaces.
-During heavy winds, Windshape moved dramatically, and made a hissing sound akin to dozens of jump-ropes.
-The pavilions took on a multitude of temporary forms over the course of the summer, as they billowed in and out with the wind, and momentarily came to rest.
-In this way, the local winds and the Mistral gave shape to constantly mutating structures.
-The pavilions were illuminated at night against the backdrop of the Marquis de Sade’s castle, and visible as a glowing building from as far as the neighboring village of Bonnieux, 5km away.
+By varying the degree of tension in the string, nARCHITECTS built Windshape to respond to the wind in several ways, from rhythmic oscillations to fast ripples across its surfaces.
+During heavy winds, Windshape moved dramatically, and made a hissing sound akin to dozens of jumpropes.
+The pavilions took on a multitude of temporary forms over the course of the summer, as they billowed in and out, and momentarily came to rest.
+The pavilions were illuminated at night against the backdrop of the Marquis de Sade’s castle, and were visible from as far away as the village of Bonnieux, 5 kilometers away.

 Windshape was a laboratory that allowed us to test the idea of a building that can respond to natural stimuli.
-Rather than sheltering us from the elements alone, buildings of the future could connect inhabitants to the wind, reminding them of its strength and beauty.
+Rather than simply sheltering us from the elements, buildings of the future could connect inhabitants to their environment, reminding them of its strength and beauty.

-Client: Savannah College of Art and Design
+Client: Savannah College of Art and Design (SCAD)